8 Myrrh Essential Oil Benefits And Uses

 Oral Health Maintenance

 The mouth is full of filth and germs.
 The simple act of biting your nails, something people do multiple times every day, can leave millions of microbes wiggling around in your mouth.
 This is why sores inside your mouth and throat are one of the first signs of many illnesses.
-It doesn't help that mouth and gum health issues are some of the most common diseases in existence.
+It doesn't help that mouth and gum diseases are some of the most common health issues in existence.

 Myrrh oil is one of the most widely used herbal medicines throughout the world.
 It helps canker sores, sore throats, and other minor illnesses of the mouth to heal more quickly.
 Combining it with frankincense essential oil can help to give it antiseptic properties, as well.